RedditRecs

 Reddit Icon

-ajcaca • about 1 month ago
+ajcaca • 9 months ago

 My Ring doorbell was useless.
 It missed events all the time, the intercom barely worked, and the video quality was garbage.
 I replaced it with a UniFi wifi doorbell and all those problems went away.